oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

     specifying the number of iterations.

-    In python-oracledb Thick mode, if the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error "DPI-1015: array size of <n> is too large".
+    In python-oracledb Thick mode, if the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error ``DPI-1015: array size of <n> is too large``.
 If you receive this error, decrease the number of rows being inserted.

     When True, the ``batcherrors`` parameter enables batch error support within Oracle and ensures that the call succeeds even if an exception takes place